 Stand outside to look at the west entrance and you’re overwhelmed by the carving and pinnacles and the two totally different towers.
 A carving of Richard Lionheart of 1199 on the left tower is a reminder of how close the histories of England and France were in the Middle Ages.
 The façade may look familiar even if you’ve not seen it before—Claude Monet used it for a series of 28 paintings to show the different effects of light at varying times of the day.

 Along one side you’ll see the old statues of the Apostles that were originally on the outside but have been so corroded due to acid rain that they’re being replaced.
-Many of them are identified by the symbols they carry like St. Peter who has the keys to heaven in his hand.
+Many of them are identified by the symbols they carry, such as St. Peter—the first pope, he has the keys to heaven in his hand.
 It's a visual reminder that in a time when few people could read, this was how the congregation learned the stories.

 The Musée des Beaux-Arts de Rouen (Museum of Fine Arts of Rouen) has one of France’s great collections of Impressionist paintings and more, housed in an impressive 19th-century building.
-It’s arranged chronologically so is easy to navigate.
+It’s arranged chronologically for easy navigation.

 From the 15th century come blockbusters like The Virgin among the Virgins, by Gerard David (c.1400–1523), one of the masters of Flemish painting.
 Then there are paintings by Caravaggio, Velasquez, Van de Velde, and Rubens.

-The highlight of the museum is the Impressionist paintings, including stunning works by Ingres, Monet, David, Gericault, Degas, Millet, Renoir, and more.
-Normandy and Rouen were very dear to the hearts of the Impressionist painters, so it’s wonderful to see those paintings, then step outside and look at the scenes that inspired them.
+The highlight of the museum are the Impressionist paintings, including stunning works by Ingres, Monet, David, Gericault, Degas, Millet, Renoir, and others.
+Normandy and Rouen were very dear to the hearts of the Impressionist painters, so it’s wonderful to see those paintings and then step outside and look at the scenes that inspired them.
 A donation in 1909 made Rouen’s Fine Arts Museum second only to the Musee d’Orsay in Paris in its Impressionist collection.

-The high wooden arched roof of the modern church of St Joan of Arc comes as something of a surprise among the medieval buildings of Rouen’s historic center.
-The church is on the Place du Vieux-Marche and well worth a visit.
-Finished in 1979 it looks like an upturned ship, a reminder of the importance of the sea, reached via the Seine river.
-The 13 panels of superb 16th century Renaissance stained glass, rescued from St Vincent’s Church after it was bombed in 1944, are remarkable, casting glorious jewel-like colors into the calm space of the church.
+The high, wooden-arched roof of the modern church of St. Joan of Arc comes as something of a surprise among the medieval buildings of Rouen’s historic center.
+The church is on the Place du Vieux-Marche and is well worth a visit.
+Finished in 1979, it looks like an upturned ship—a reminder of the importance of the sea, which can be reached from Rouen via the Seine river.
+The 13 panels of superb 16th century Renaissance stained glass, rescued from St. Vincent’s Church after it was bombed in 1944, are remarkable, casting glorious, jewel-like colors into the calm space of the church.

 The Historial Jeanne d'Arc, housed in the old Archbishop's Palace, is an attraction that takes you through the life and times of Joan of Arc, using multimedia in an imaginative way that draws you into one of the greatest, and most tragic, stories.

-The Musée de la Ceramique (Ceramics Museum) in the 17th-century Hotel d’Hocqueville, has a collection stretching from the 16th to the 18th century of the Rouen faience (tin-glazed pottery on a tan earthenware body) that made Rouen one of Europe’s most famous centers for earthenware.
-Rouen’s first famous maker was De Masseot Abaquesne who worked here from 1524 to 1557 and his tiles and portrait vases show the delicacy and fine drawing of the early Rouen school.
+The Musée de la Ceramique (Ceramics Museum) in the 17th-century Hotel d’Hocqueville has a collection stretching from the 16th to the 18th century of the Rouen faience (tin-glazed pottery on a tan earthenware body) that made Rouen one of Europe’s most famous centers for earthenware.
+Rouen’s first famous maker was De Masseot Abaquesne, who worked here from 1524 to 1557.
+His tiles and portrait vases show the delicacy and fine drawing of the early Rouen school.

-The museum has around 6,000 pieces of which two-thirds are from Rouen.
-Rouen pottery might have declined from 1800 onwards, but it was as famous as the better-known names of Lille and Nevers, Delft and Sèvres.
+The museum has around 6,000 pieces, two-thirds of which are from Rouen.
+Rouen pottery might have declined from 1800 onward, but it was as famous as the better-known names of Lille and Nevers, Delft and Sèvres.